SCIFIHISTORY.NET

 "A research vessel finds a missing ship, commanded by a mysterious scientist, on the edge of a black hole."

-On this day in 1979 (in West Germany), The Crazies turned up the craziness for theatres.
-Written and directed by George A. Romero, the SciFi/Horror starred Lane Carroll and Will MacMillan, and here's the plot summary as provided by IMDB.com:
+On this day in 1979 (in West Germany), The Crazies delivered a lethal measure of craziness for audiences.
+Written and directed by George A. Romero, the SciFi/Horror starred Lane Carroll, Harold Wayne Jones, and Will MacMillan.
+Here's the plot summary as provided by IMDB.com:

 "The military attempts to contain a manmade combat virus that causes death and permanent insanity in those infected, as it overtakes a small Pennsylvania town."

 On this day in 1980 (in Denmark), The Final Countdown posed a devastating 'what if' as it pertains to world history.
-Directed by Don Taylor, the film starred Kirk Douglas and Martin Sheen, and here's the plot summary as provided by IMDB.com:
+Directed by Don Taylor, the film starred Kirk Douglas, Martin Sheen, and Katharine Ross.
+Here's the plot summary as provided by IMDB.com:

 "In 1980, the assistant of the Department of Defense Warren Lasky is assigned by his mysterious chief Richard Tideman to visit the aircraft carrier USS Nimtz commanded by Capt.
 Matthew Yelland as an observer of the routines.
 Lasky finds that Wing Commander Richard T. Owens has a great knowledge of history.
 Out of the blue, the vessel faces a weird storm and they find that they have traveled back in time to the eve of the attack of Pearl Harbor on 06 December 1941.
 When the two Japanese Zeros attack the motorboat of Senator Samuel Chapman, the crew of the Nimitz rescues the senator and his assistant Laurel Scott.
 But sooner Lasky learns that the senator had disappeared on that day and Capt.
 Matthew Yelland is planning to attack the Japanese.
 Will these actions create a time paradox?"

 On this day in 1984 (in Portugal), Memoirs Of A Survivor took another look into mankind's somewhat bleak future.
-Written and directed by David Gladwell, the SciFi/Drama starred Julie Christie and Christopher Guard, and here's the plot summary as provided by IMDB.com:
+Written and directed by David Gladwell, the SciFi/Drama starred Julie Christie, Christopher Guard, and Leonie Mellinger. here's the plot summary as provided by IMDB.com:

 "'D' is a chronicler of a society in chaos, who looks down on the marauding gangs, and rubbish-strewn streets from the fortress prison of her flat.
 Buffeted by inner dreams and longings, D finds an alternative world by stepping through the wall of her flat, like Alice through the Looking Glass.
 Here it is Victorian England, the bosom of an unsettled family, harbingers, perhaps, of the decay to come.
 She flits between the two sides of her double life, always observing, never participating, and watches as her protégé, Emily, becomes involved with vagrants' leader Gerald and their efforts to control the violent scavengers fail."

 On this day in 1984 (in Portugal), The Final Executioner took to the silver screen in glorious fashion.
+Directed by Romolo Guerrieri, the film starred William Mang, Marina Costa, and Harrison Muller.
 According to our friends at IMDB.com, here's the plot summary:

 "After a nuclear holocaust, as the rest of society regresses to primitivism, a small, "elite" group that has managed to escape radioactive contamination takes it upon itself to exterminate those it sees as "unfit", including certain members of its own group."

-On this day in 1987 (in Spain), Spaceballs served up laughs by way of Science Fiction parody.
+On this day in 1987 (in Spain), Spaceballs served up laughs by way of Science Fiction parody of Star Wars and more.
 Written and directed by Mel Brooks, the flick starred Bill Pullman, Daphne Zuniga, and John Candy, and here's the plot summary as provided by IMDB.com:

 "A rogue star pilot and his trusty sidekick must come to the rescue of a Princess and save the galaxy from a ruthless race of beings known as Spaceballs."

 On this day in 1990 (in Japan), Hyper Sapien: People From Another Star enjoyed its release on home video.
-Directed by Peter R. Hunt, the film starred Dennis Holahan and Sydney Penny, and here's the plot summary as provided by IMDB.com:
+Directed by Peter R. Hunt, the film starred Dennis Holahan, Sydney Penny, and Rosie Marcel.
+Here's the plot summary as provided by IMDB.com:

 "Three aliens from the planet Taros land on Earth and are befriended by a Wyoming rancher's son."

 A star is born!
-On this day in 1990, the direct-to-video release known as Space Chase found life on video store shelves.
+On this day in 1990 (in Japan), the direct-to-video release known as Space Chase found life on video store shelves.
 (What's a video store?
 Ask your parents, kids.
 Or maybe your grandparents.)
-The film starred Gary Bergman and Bryan Clark, and here's the plot summary as provided by IMDB.com:
+Written and directed by Nick Kimaz, the film starred Gary Bergman, Bryan Clark, and Michael Gaglio.
+Here's the plot summary as provided by IMDB.com:

 "To rule the galaxy an evil dictator kidnaps a scientist together with his invention which will provide limitless energy for his robots."

-On this day in 1991 (in France), Steve Austin and Jamie Sommers were back in action in the SciFi/Telefilm Bionic Showdown: The Six Million Dollar Man And The Bionic Woman.
+On this day in 1991 (in France), Steve Austin and Jamie Sommers were back in bionic action in the SciFi/Telefilm Bionic Showdown: The Six Million Dollar Man And The Bionic Woman.
+Directed by Alan J. Levi, the film starred Lee Majors, Lindsay Wagner, and Sandra Bullock.
 According to our friends at IMDB.com, here's the plot summary:

 "The Bionic Woman and the Six Million Dollar Man reunite, with a few younger bionic assistants, and try to catch a bionic spy."

 On this day in 1994 (in Spain), Timecop traveled across the eras in search of SciFi justice.
-Directed by Peter Hyams, the film starred Jean-Claude Van Damme and Mia Sara, and here's the plot summary as provided by IMDB.com:
+Directed by Peter Hyams, the film starred Jean-Claude Van Damme, Mia Sara, and Ron Silver.
+Here's the plot summary as provided by IMDB.com:

 "Max Walker, an officer for a security agency that regulates time travel, must fend for his life against a shady politician who's intent on changing the past to control the future."

 On this day in 1995 (in Hungary), Sylvester Stallone proved that he was the law (again) with the theatrical release of Judge Dredd.
+Directed by Danny Cannon, the film starred Sylvester Stallone, Rob Schneider, and Diane Lane.
 According to our friends at IMDB.com, here's the plot summary:

 "In a dystopian future, Joseph Dredd, the most famous Judge (a police officer with instant field judiciary powers), is convicted for a crime he did not commit and must face his murderous counterpart."

-On this day in 1999 (in Germany), Bridge Of Dragons enjoyed its release on home video.
+On this day in 1999 (in Germany), Bridge Of Dragons roared mightily with its release on home video.
+Directed by Isaac Florentine, the film starred Dolph Lundgren, Cary-Hiroyuki Tagawa, and Valerie Chow.
 According to our friends at IMDB.com, here's the plot summary:

 "The tough and cold mercenary Warchild, is working for the man who took care of his war training and upbringing, the greedy General Ruechang.
 Ruechang is planning to take over the country by marrying Princess Halo.
 But Halo discovers that Ruechang killed her father to gain more power than he had working for the King, so she decides to run away.
 Warchild is the one who has to bring her back to Ruechang, but the one thing no one counted on happens...
 Warchild and Halo falls in love, and together they take on the forces of Ruechang..."

-On this day in 2004, Dream Warrior enjoyed its release to the U.S. home video market.
-Written and directed by Zachary Weintraub, the SciFi film starred Daniel Goddard and Lance Henriksen, and here's the plot summary as provided by IMDB.com:
+On this day in 2004 (in the U.S.), Dream Warrior dished up a cinematic nightmare with its release to the home video market.
+Written and directed by Zachary Weintraub, the SciFi film starred Daniel Goddard, Sherilyn Fenn, and Lance Henriksen.
+Here's the plot summary as provided by IMDB.com:

 "In an apocalyptic future, the wake of a lethal meteor strike, normal civilization has been reduced to ashes, with the people that remain left terrified by the existence of super-powered mutants.
 Human leader Parish a man with extra-human powers goes on the run as he wants to hunt down and kill the mutants in order to preserve the genetic purity of the normal survivors; he's particularly obsessed with murdering Rage, the mutants' commander."

 A star is born!
 On this day in 2010, the colossal monster movie Mega Shark Vs. Crocosaurus sprang to bold, bold life.
-The feature starred Gary Stretch and Jaleel White, and here's the plot summary provided by IMDB.com:
+Directed by Christopher Ray, the feature starred Gary Stretch, Jaleel White, and Sarah Lieving.
+Here's the plot summary provided by IMDB.com:

 "A megalodon battles with a crocosaurus causing massive destruction.
 The US Army has to try and destroy the havoc creating monsters."

 On this day in 2016, Passengers enjoyed its U.S. theatrical premiere.
-Directed by Morten Tyldum, the SciFi/Romance starred Chris Pratt and Jennifer Lawrence, and here's the plot summary as provided by IMDB.com:
+Directed by Morten Tyldum, the SciFi/Romance starred Chris Pratt, Jennifer Lawrence, and Michael Sheen.
+Here's the plot summary as provided by IMDB.com:

 "A spacecraft traveling to a distant colony planet and transporting thousands of people has a malfunction in its sleep chambers.
 As a result, two passengers are awakened 90 years early."